We're in this together

 • Prepared diverse candidates for advancement with leadership development and mentoring opportunities.

-• Launched the Women’s Leadership Learning Forum hosted by female Devon directors to connect women leaders in exploring leadership topics and forming a meaningful network to support learning and growth.
+• Launched the Women’s Leadership Learning Forum, including female Devon directors, to connect women leaders in exploring leadership topics and forming a meaningful network to support learning and growth.

 • Continued sponsoring the Women’s Energy Network of Greater Oklahoma (WEN OK) and Oklahoma Women in Tech (WIT), and supporting women at Devon in being active participants and leaders in these organizations.